ClarksonCJ/clarksoncj.github.io/content/posts/understanding-the-supply-chain.md

   - Educate employees about the risks of AI-powered social engineering attacks and how to recognize them.

-By understanding and addressing these internal and external threats, including those posed by the emergence of AI and LLMs, organizations can build a more resilient supply chain.
+By understanding and addressing these internal and external threats, including those posed by the emergence of AI and LLMs, organisations can build a more resilient supply chain.
 This involves not only implementing technical controls but also fostering a security-conscious culture and maintaining vigilant oversight of all supply chain activities.

-In the final section, we will recap the key points and discuss the importance of a holistic approach to supply chain security, providing actionable steps to enhance your organization's defenses.
+In the final section, we will recap the key points and discuss the importance of a holistic approach to supply chain security, providing actionable steps to enhance your organisation's defenses.

 ## Conclusion